Boca Raton, FL Solar Panels

-Boca Raton’s year-round sunshine makes it ideal for solar energy, with Florida ranking 2nd nationwide for residential solar installations.
-As electricity prices have surged 26% since 2020, local homeowners are turning to solar panels for home energy independence.
+Boca Raton’s year-round sunshine makes it one of Florida’s best locations for solar panel installation.
+With Florida ranking 2nd for residential solar installations in the US and electricity prices increasing 26% from 2020 to 2024, more homeowners are discovering how solar panels for home use can reduce monthly bills and provide energy independence.

 System